 Skip to main content

 How Do I Choose Keto-Friendly Snacks?
-(Part 1)

-Written by Olivia Callender
+Written by Damien

-But shopping for snacks that will be keto-friendly for you personally is challenging if you don't have a clear framework due to:
+Shopping for snacks that will be keto-friendly for you personally is challenging if you don't have a clear framework due to:

-• Net carbs confusion on the internet (Europe vs. USA, Fibre, Polyols etc.)
+• Net carbs confusion on the internet (Europe vs. USA, fibre, polyols etc.)

 • The fact that each person has a personal net carb limit.
 It's not one size fits all.